secwexen/secwexen/DISCLAIMER.md

-# Disclaimer
+# Legal Disclaimer

-All tools, scripts, research notes, and security resources in this repository are provided strictly for **educational, research, and defensive security purposes**.
+All materials, tools, scripts, research notes, and security resources in this repository are provided strictly for **educational, research, and defensive security purposes**.
 They are intended to support learning, threat analysis, detection engineering, and the improvement of cybersecurity defenses.

 Any use of the materials for unauthorized access, exploitation, or malicious activity is **strictly prohibited**.